MrSpeedy68/MoviesApp/README.txt

 5.Added another TMDB endpoint for movie providers.
 In the movie details it will display where the movie can be purchased if its available in Ireland.

+6. Added Data hyperlinking in the movies details page with a link to where to buy the movie